dfelinto/blender-manual/rigging/armatures/editing/properties.rst

 To disconnect and/or free bones, you can:

-- In a 3D view, select the desired bones, and hit :kbd:`alt-P` (or :menuselection:`Armature --> Parent --> Clear Parent…`).
+- In a 3D view, select the desired bones, and hit :kbd:`alt-P` (or :menuselection:`Armature --> Parent --> Clear Parent...`).
 In the small :guilabel:`Clear Parent` menu that pops up, choose :guilabel:`Clear Parent` to completely free all selected bones, or :guilabel:`Disconnect Bone` if you just want to break their connections.
 - In the :guilabel:`Buttons` window, :guilabel:`Armature Bones` panel, for each selected bone, you can select no parent in the :guilabel:`Parent` drop-down list of its sub-panel, to free it completely.
 If you just want to disconnect it from its parent, disable the :guilabel:`Con` button.

 Note that relationships with non-selected children are never modified.